hitoshi-watase/sercrod/docs/reference/directives/compose.md

   - A project can:

     - Treat specific values as template or partial names.
-    - Resolve host references and build HTML from other Nablla hosts.
+    - Resolve host references and build HTML from other Sercrod hosts.
     - Apply sanitization or escaping before insertion.